PlanterApp/planter_blog/content/posts/tea-garden/index.md

 * Ginger

-  * Dried root, sliced up
+  * Dried root, peeled (easiest with a spoon!) and sliced or grated up
   * Bright and spicy flavor, which stands easily on its own.
-  * Known to be a digestive aid
+  * Known to be a digestive aid, and is very invigorating- try drinking ginger tea instead of coffee!
+  * Pairs well with honey and lemon
 * Cilantro/Coriander

   * Dried seeds or fresh leaves